Alien Abduction | 1980 unsolved UFO mystery to be revisited

 On the other hand, 5 years after his disappearance, two pieces of bone – alleged to be from Granger Taylor – were found in a dynamite site on Mount Prevost.

-Official reports state that the bones are human, but nothing else has been released to state that they actually belonged to Granger Taylor.
+Official reports state that the bones are human.
+But officials have not released anything more to state that they actually belonged to Granger Taylor.

 UFO Alien Abduction